Mani007/tailwindCSS/Readme.md

 ### max-width and mx-auto
 These classes are best utilized for dealing with width.
 ### Grid for page layout
 Use grid for layout of the page and alternatively you can use flex as well.
 Check official documentation for more information.
+### Margin and padding in tailwind CSS
+1. Use margin, padding, m, p, mt, mb, ml, mr, ml, mx, my, px, py, pt, pr, pl, pb, px, py, m-auto, p-auto etc.
+2. We can use negative values for negative margins and padding.
+Margin: We move the entire box.
+padding: We move the content inside the box.
+`Check the CSS box model for details.`
+`Also don't forget the rules of margin and padding overriding.`